neutrinoceros/yt_idefix/README.md

 As of version 0.5.0 of this project, I/O performances are yet to be optimized for both dump and vtk files.

-Vtk support is limited to cartesian geometries and currently slightly hacky.
-It will received better care in upcoming releases.

 As of yt 4.0.1:
 - Non-uniform grids (using log spacing) are not supported, which makes this frontend of very limited use for Idefix.